MannyBinning/simply-fitness/README.md

     - However, when the user who isn't logged in, clicks on someone else's profile, it was sending them straight to an error page.
     - To redirect the user to the login page I used the error handling route in python suggested by my mentor Felipe.
 Where the user will be redirected to the login page when error 500 is given.

+  - Another issue faced was the form submission on book classes page.
+    - I wanted to make the Select option a requirements for the user where they must select one class.
+    - Submission was allowing the user to book the class and value of 'none' was appearing in the booked classes.
+    - To fix this issue I had to add an value to the first option and required attribute in select option for it to work.

 ### Scalability:
 - To enhance this website there will be following features added:
     - Payment's page will be added for the user to make payments in order to register with the gym.